-Amounts reported as program revenue include: 1) charges for services and 2) operating grants and contributions which, for the year ended June 30, 2018, are primarily made up of refunds from final accounting on California Department of Transportation (Caltrans) in the amount of \$1,401,281.
+Amounts reported as program revenue include: 1) charges for services and 2) operating grants and contributions which, for the fiscal year ended June 30, 2020, are primarily made up of refunds from final accounting by the California Department of Transportation (Caltrans) in the amount of \$187,132.
 General revenues include all taxes, investment earnings and mitigation fees.